 Remember, fundraising should always be an enjoyable, empowering experience and it should never impact negatively on your physical or mental health.

 Our friendly fundraising team is here to help you find the right event for you.
 Get in touch on 01603 753308 or email email@example.com.

-Taking on a sporting challenge such as a run, cycle or a trek can be an extremely enjoyable, empowering experience and we know that for many of our supporters it is a positive goal in their recovery.
+Taking on a sporting challenge such as a run, a cycle, or a trek can be an enjoyable and empowering experience, and we know that for many of our supporters it will be a positive achievement they work towards.